Guide: Optimized Image

 5C) On the top left menu bar select "Process" to begin creating the customized image.

-Note: It will take several minutes to process the image and a message will appear when it is complete.
-Also, do not try to combine this step with the remaining steps below.
-It is best practice to integrate registry keys after processing the removal of components, otherwise you may end up deleting some of the keys you integrated when the components are uninstalled.
+Note: It will take several minutes to process the image and a message will appear when complete.
+Do not try to combine this step with the ones below.
+It is best practice to integrate registry keys after processing the removal of components, otherwise it can undo some tweaks.

 STEP 6: IMPORT REMAINING REGISTRY FILES